GreatEmuWar/GreatEmuWar.github.io/index.md

 ## Introduction ##
 Hello, my name is David Beare.
 I'm a Data Engineer/Scientist with an affinity for dumb historical events, memes and gaming.
-Please take a look at some of my other projects, and feel free to look at my writing at davidbeare.medium.com.
+Please take a look at some of my other projects, and feel free to look at my writing.

 ### Data Science ###